logo.png

 Glass-fused-to-steel (GFS) bolted tanks, used for storing various liquids, usually involve quality assurance standards related to manufacturing, design, installation, and testing to ensure their safety, reliability, and performance.

-Here are some general points of quality assurance standards for fiberglass bolted tanks:
+Here are some general points of quality assurance standards for fiberglass bolted tanks.

 Design Standards: The design of fiberglass tanks should comply with relevant international or industry standards, such as the American API standards, European EN standards, etc. Design standards typically include requirements for structural strength, corrosion resistance, and sealing.